cloudbeds/CB-API-TinyPointOfSale/README.md

     iii.
 Click on the "Save the user access tokens to storage" button to store the access tokens in a local file

-    **Result:** You will not be able to run THIS (CB-API-TinyPointOfSale) application and it will use these secrets to log into your Cloudbeds property
+    **Result:** You will now be able to run THIS (CB-API-TinyPointOfSale) application and it will use these secrets to log into your Cloudbeds property

 2. This application implements a VERY SIMPLE Point of Sale system: